OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Standing Orders.md

 | 2 |Rejected |The payment-order resource has been rejected by an authoriser. |
 | 3 |Authorised |The payment-order resource has been successfully authorised by all required authorisers. |

-# Data Model
+## Data Model

 The Data Dictionary section gives the detail on the payload content for the Domestic Standing Order API flows.

-## Reused Classes
+### Reused Classes

-### OBDomesticStandingOrder3
+#### OBDomesticStandingOrder3

 This section describes the OBDomesticStandingOrder3 class, which is reused as the Initiation object in the domestic-standing-order-consent and domestic-standing-order resources.

-#### UML Diagram
+##### UML Diagram

 ![Domestic Standing Order](images/OBDomesticStandingOrder3.png)

-####  Notes
+##### Notes

 For the OBDomesticStandingOrder3 Initiation object:

 * All elements in the Initiation payload that are specified by the PISP must not be changed via the ASPSP, as this is part of formal consent from the PSU.
 * If the ASPSP is able to establish a problem with payload or any contextual error during the API call, the ASPSP must reject the domestic-standing-order-consent request immediately.
 * If the ASPSP establishes a problem with the domestic-standing-order-consent after the API call, the ASPSP can set the Status of the domestic-standing-order-consent resource to Rejected
 * DebtorAccount is **optional** as the PISP may not know the account identification details for the PSU.
 * If the DebtorAccount is specified by the PISP and is invalid for the PSU, then the domestic-standing-order-consent will be set to Rejected after PSU authentication.
 * Account Identification field usage:

-  * Where "UK.OBIE.SortCodeAccountNumber&quot; is specified as the SchemeName in the Account identification section (either DebtorAccount or CreditorAccount), the Identification field  **must**  be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).
+  * Where "UK.OBIE.SortCodeAccountNumber" is specified as the SchemeName in the Account identification section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).

-  * Where the &quot;UK.OBIE.IBAN&quot; is specified as the SchemeName in the Account identification section (either DebtorAccount or CreditorAccount), the Identification field  **must**  be populated with the full IBAN.
+  * Where the "UK.OBIE.IBAN" is specified as the SchemeName in the Account identification section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the full IBAN.

-* The Permission field is restricted to &quot;Create&quot;, however, may be extended to &quot;Update&quot; and &quot;Delete&quot; in a future iteration of the specification.
+* The Permission field is restricted to "Create", however, may be extended to "Update" and "Delete" in a future iteration of the specification.
 * Either the NumberOfPayments or FinalPaymentDateTime must be specified (not both) if the domestic standing order is not open ended.
 * The structure allows a PISP to specify a domestic standing order with a different payment amount and date combinations: for the first payment, the recurring payment, and the final payment.
 The recurring payment (and date) must only be populated if different from the first payment (and date).
 * If the PISP requests a Frequency that is not supported by the ASPSP the ASPSP **must** respond with a 400 HTTP status code.

-##### Frequency Examples
+###### Frequency Examples

 | Frequency |Example |Details |
 | --------- |------- |------- |